rsnel/slip0039/README.md

 ## Portability

 The program is known to work on Linux and MacOS.
-MacOS does not support mlockall(), so when you use this application on MacOS your secret may leak to swap.
+Issues pertaining to MacOS not having mlockall() have been fixed.

 ## Examples